 Sleep affects our mood.
 With a good night’s rest, you are less likely to be emotional and quick-tempered.
 Sleep also lessens the risk of developing anxiety and depression.
 On the other hand, sleep deprivation makes your brain exhausted and stirs up negative emotions.
 With prolonged lack of sleep, hallucinations and bipolar mood disorder may also be triggered.
 Sleep, thereby, ensures that your cognitive abilities are fully functional, which in turn enables you and your managers to make sound decisions and your employees to use their creativity and skills to their full potential.
 Moreover, where good working relationships exist, increased productivity and job satisfaction are sure to follow.

 Sleep well to be healthier.

 Sleep strengthens our immune systems against viruses that cause common colds and flu.
 What’s more, it enables our body to produce essential hormones needed for growth in children and for the development and health maintenance in adults.
 With the help of these hormones, our bodies are able to build muscles, fight infections, and repair cell damage.
 On the other hand, poor sleeping habits mean it will take us a longer time to recover from illnesses, as well as open our predisposition to chronic illnesses.
-A workforce that is sleep-deprived, as a result, is more likely to call in sick and miss important work days.
+A sleep-deprived workforce, as a result, is more likely to call in sick and miss important workdays.